 ..then the fatigue sets in.

 When you start to experience some success and take on more responsibilities, you eventually hit a wall.
 The barrier that I am eluding to has nothing to do with energy, endurance, or passion.
 It has everything to do with the amount of productive time that a single person can engage in.
-I can clearly remember coming to this moment of realization myself.
+My moment of realization I can still remember to this day!

 I was working to the point of exhaustion without really making any progress.
-I realized that I couldn’t get to the next level alone and I also understood why so many solopreneurs hit a glass ceiling on their earnings.
-(I am aware that there are people with automated passive income streams that do quite well, so these are not the people that I am talking about here.)
+That was when I realized that I couldn’t get to the next level alone and understood why so many solopreneurs hit a glass ceiling on their earnings.
+(Yes, I am aware that there are people with automated passive income streams that do quite well, so these are not the people that I am talking about here.)
 This was the moment when I needed to shift my focus from “going” to “growing.”
 Once I accepted that this must happen, then came the challenge of figuring out the areas that I needed help in.
 I also had to face reality about the areas that I was never going to be strong in.